 - Faculty-based Academic Advising

 Each Faculty appoints an overall Academic Advising and First Year Experience Coordinator to oversee academic advising in the Faculty; provides a Faculty Academic Adviser (FAA) for every new student; appoints Temporary Academic Adviser (TAA) for each Major and Minor programmes; and in some Faculties, appoints and trains a group of Faculty Student Advisers (FSAs).
 FSAs have to be in their second year or above, have good academic achievements, good interpersonal and communication skills and a caring attitude towards students.
 They will work under the supervision of the Faculty Academic Advising and First Year Experience Co-ordinators.
-All First-year undergraduate students will have a Faculty Academic Adviser upon registration.
-Students are encouraged to meet with his or her Faculty Academic Adviser once every semester in their first year of study to discuss different academic issues.
+All First-year undergraduate students will sign up with/be allocated a Faculty Academic Adviser from whom they can seek advice on different academic issues throughout their studies.

 - Central Academic Advising